MALE BREAST REDUCTION SURGERY

-Regardless of the approach used, medications will administered for your comfort during the surgical procedure.
+Regardless of the approach used, medications will be administered for your comfort during the surgical procedure.
 Dr. Majewski will recommend the best choice of anesthesia for you and will explain what to expect from anesthesia.

 In cases where gynecomastia is primarily the result of excess fatty tissue, liposuction techniques alone may be used.
 This requires insertion of a cannula, a thin hollow tube, through several small incisions.